Kayphrosh/Mepos/README.md

 ## Technology Stack
 * Frontend: React.js, HTML, CSS, and SCSS for building the user interface.
-* Backend:  for handling business logic and data management.
-* Database:

 ## Architecture
 The MEPOS project follows a *component-based* architecture typical of React applications.